wilbiev/50five/README.md

 ````

 ## Thanks
-Special thanks to dgthomson for his Shell Recharge script!!
-[Github](https://github.com/dgthomson/nodered-shellrecharge)
+Special thanks to [dgthomson](https://github.com/dgthomson/nodered-shellrecharge) for his Shell Recharge script!!

-Special thanks to nikagl for the first version of this script!!
-[Github](https://github.com/nikagl/50five)
+Special thanks to [nikagl](https://github.com/nikagl/50five) for the first version of this script!!